researchcompendia/researchcompendia/README.md

 ## Acknowledgements

-Many thanks to Audrey Roy and Daniel Greenfeld for writing [Two Scoops of
-django: Best Practices for Django 1.5 https://django.2scoops.org/].
-Any clumsiness in my project is my fault, not theirs. :)
+Many thanks to Audrey Roy and Daniel Greenfeld for writing [https://django.2scoops.org/ Two Scoops of django: Best Practices for Django 1.5].
+Any clumsiness in my project is my fault, not theirs.